 Have you ever wondered what those numbers on Barilla’s boxed pasta shapes mean?

-The numbers on boxed pasta in grocery stores are unique identification numbers given to each pasta shape by its manufacturer.
-There’s no shared numbering system between brands; each brand tends to have a system of its own.
+The numbers on pasta packages in grocery stores are unique identification numbers assigned to each pasta shape by the manufacturer.
+There is no common numbering system between brands; each brand has a system of its own.

-Barilla’s long pasta shapes seem to have numbers that represent the thickness of the noodles.
-The thinner the noodles, the lower the number.
-The thicker the noodles, the higher the number.
+Barilla’s long pasta shapes, for example, have numbers on them that indicate the thickness of the pasta.
+The thinner the pasta, the lower the number.
+The thicker the pasta, the higher the number.
 The same, however, can’t be said for Barilla’s non-elongated pasta shapes.

 I don’t think that this was intended.
 The more likely explanation is that Barilla introduced these shapes to its product line one after another, which is why they have sequential numbers.